 objects representing the election trustees, and a single

-object that provides a central
+KeyCeremony_Coordinator object that provides a central

-“location” to which KeyCeremony_Trustee
+“location” to which KeyCeremony_Trustees submit pieces of

 information, and which then broadcasts that information to all the